APImetrics/APIm-CLI/docs/config.md

   $ apimetrics config project set [--json] [-p <value>]

 FLAGS
-  -p, --project-id=<value>  ID of project to switch to
+  -p, --project-id=<value>  ID of project to switch to.
+Can be found in the Project Settings web page under Admin
+                            Settings.
+Alternatively, you may omit this flag and select your project interactively.

 GLOBAL FLAGS
   --json  Format output as json.